lu-w/topllet/README.md

 ### API Example

 `topllet` also offers a Java API.
-To integrate `topllet` into your project, ...
-(TODO)

-An example API usage is given in `examples/src/main/java/openllet/examples/MTCQExample.java` (TODO).
+An example API usage is given in `examples/src/main/java/openllet/examples/MTCQExample.java`.

 ## Details